 The growers estimate how much of each item that will be able to harvest a week ahead of time.
 This takes both skill and practice.
 Even so, unpredictable factors can make the difference between having a bumper crop or a very small harvest.
 So, the site will allow customers to keep on ordering an item even if sales have passed the estimated availability.
 Please exercise patience with farmers as the conditions of the field can change between the weekend and harvest time.

 You may pay via cash, check, or credit or debit card when you pick up your order.
 You may also may pay with your credit or debit card online when you place your order.

 Arkansas Local Food Network membership fees not only help to make our online market happen, but also help support other very worthy community projects.
-Membership is $5 per month payable $5 per month, $15 for 3 months, $30 for one-half year, or $60 per year.
+Membership is $60 per year, or $7.50 per month.